 Types of Water Lilies

 There are two main divisions of waterlilies: hardy and tropical.
-Hardy water lilies will survive our winters if they are planted below the freezing line in a water feature, while tropical water lilies need to be stored over the winter or treated as annuals.
+Hardy water lilies will survive winters if they are planted below the freezing line in a water feature, while tropical water lilies need to be stored over the winter or treated as annuals.

 In addition to cold hardiness, tropical water lilies differ from hardy water lilies in the following ways:

-- They can have larger flowers
+- Tropical water lilies can have larger flowers.

-- They have longer stalks that hold the flower higher above the surface of the water
+- They have longer stalks that hold the flower higher above the surface of the water.

-- They tend to have larger lily pads
+- They tend to have larger lily pads.

-- They come in a range of colors, including blues and purples; hardy waterlilies only come in shades of yellows, reds, whites, pinks, and pastel orange
+- They come in a range of colors, including blues and purples; hardy waterlilies only come in shades of yellows, reds, whites, pinks, and pastel orange.

-- They are more fragrant
+- They are more fragrant.

 Caring for Water Lilies